From the archives: This story was last updated in May 2019.

 World War II hero Desmond Doss was a soldier who refused to fight or even carry a weapon.
 Labeled a “conscientious objector,” Doss had enlisted during the draft in April of 1942, but he declined to bear arms.
 He nevertheless was awarded the Medal of Honor for his actions during the battle at Hacksaw Ridge, in Okinawa, where he was credited for saving the lives of 75 men.

-As Doss was a devout Seventh Day Adventist, his belief in the 6th Commandment, “Thou shalt not kill,” and the 4th Commandment, “Keep the sabbath day holy,” prevented him from fighting.
+As Doss was a devout Seventh Day Adventist, his belief in the sixth commandment, “Thou shalt not kill,” and the fourth commandment, “Keep the sabbath day holy,” prevented him from fighting.
 He alternatively chose to serve as a medic; as “Christ healed on the Sabbath,” Doss figured, it would be alright to serve seven days a week.
-Seventh Day Adventists consider the sabbath to be Saturday.
+Seventh Day Adventists consider the Sabbath to be Saturday.

 Doss was just 23 and was working in a shipping yard when he was drafted.
 He got married to his girlfriend just prior to active duty.